fommil/fpmortals/manuscript/under-review.md

     ChronoUnit.MINUTES.between(from, to).minutes
 ~~~~~~~~

-Now we can write `update` to call out to `initial`, polling everything
-again to get the latest view of the world.
-This is inefficient, we'll
-rewrite this code to be reactive to incoming messages in a later
-chapter.

-We want to preserve the previous world-view's `pending` field, so we
+`update` calls `initial` to refresh our world view, but preserves
+`pending` actions.

-copy it over.
-However, if a pending action is taking longer than 10
+If a pending action is taking longer than 10 minutes to do anything,
-minutes to do anything, we assume that it failed and just forget that
-we ever asked to do it.
-We'll recover fine if it ever does become
+we assume that it failed and just forget that we ever asked to do it.
-visible, because we will notice that we have too many (or not enough)
-agents and correct.

-Note that we're using a generator (`flatMap`) when we call an element
+Note that we're using a generator (`flatMap`) when we call a method
-of the algebra, but we can use assignment for pure functions like
+from an algebra, but we can use assignment for pure functions like
 `copy` and `diff`.
+The compiler keeps us right.

 {lang="text"}
 ~~~~~~~~